ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“If you automate a mess, you get an automated mess.”— Rod Michael   ❞</i>
+<i>❝“I think it’s a new feature.
+Don’t tell anyone it was an accident.”— Larry Wall   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->